-K-6 students ($100 – $200)
+Best tech for K-6 students ($100 – $200)

-High school students ($200 – $400)
+Best tech for high school students ($200 – $400)

-The 5th generation iPad was officially released in March 2017 at $329 as a followup to the previous year’s iPad 4th generation.
+The 5th generation iPad was officially released in March 2017 at $329, as a follow-up to the previous year’s iPad 4th generation.
 Featuring a 9.7-inch screen, the iPad 5th Gen was well-received, with reviews praising the performance of Apple’s A9 processor and long battery life (roughly 10 hours).

 Other specs include a bright display, 2GB of RAM, and your choice of 32GB or 128GB storage configurations.
 It’s also incredibly thin, measuring in at only 7.5mm thick, which is the same as the original iPad Air.
 The iPad 5th Gen is a very solid baseline model for those that don’t need Apple Pencil or attachable keyboard support.
 You get all the basics, in an affordable package.

 In 2019, Google announced the entire Pixel Slate line would be retired, making this unique tablet the last of its kind.
-The good news is you can still find models on Swappa, with Google Pixel Slate prices starting at $290.
+The good news is you can still find models on Swappa, with Google Pixel Slate prices starting at $295.

-It’s hard not to get excited over Google’s hardware.
+It’s hard not to get excited over Google’s Pixel hardware.
 In a world where Chromebooks are typically cheap, lower-end laptops covered in plastic; Google’s Chromebook hardware is a refreshing breath of fresh air.

-Although currently retailing for $999, Google Pixelbook prices on Swappa start at $390.
+Although currently retailing for $999, Google Pixelbook prices on Swappa start at $365.
 Google’s Pixel hardware never lasts long, so if you’re thinking about picking this one up, you’d better act fast.

 The Pixelbook Go comes in a variety of storage/processor configurations, ranging from the base Intel Core M3 (8GB/64GB) model, all the way to the Core i7 (16GB/256GB) high-end model with a 4K display (yes, really).
 It simply depends on how much power you need from a Chromebook.

-On Swappa, Google Pixelbook Go prices start at $480 and with prices dropping all the time, it won’t be hard to find one that fits into your school budget.
+On Swappa, Google Pixelbook Go prices start at $395 and with prices dropping all the time, it won’t be hard to find one that fits into your school budget.

 The iPad Pro 12.9 was officially introduced in 2017, alongside an all-new 10.5 model to replace the 9.7-inch version.
 The iPad Pro 12.9 2nd Gen was more or less a refreshed version of the 2015 iPad Pro 12.9-inch, but that doesn’t mean the new features were anything to sneeze at.

 For students, the iPad Pro 12.9 2nd Gen could be exactly what you need, whether that’s Apple’s full suite of productivity apps, or Apple’s expansive game lineup when you have a little downtime in between classes.
-With iPad Pro 12.9 2nd Gen prices starting at $465 on Swappa, you don’t have to spend much to get some of the best hardware Apple has to offer.
+With iPad Pro 12.9 2nd Gen prices starting at $399 on Swappa, you don’t have to spend much to get some of the best hardware Apple has to offer.